-- Be representatives of your children in the school. - Be treated with respect by the Director, administrative staff, and teachers. - For your students to receive a solid spiritual, cultural, scientific, analytical, and democratic formation in accordance with a quality education expressed through the school's curriculum.
+- Be representatives of your children in the school. - Be treated with respect by the Director, administrative staff, and teachers.

-- That your student is treated with respect, dignity and under equal conditions as all students who attend the school. - Have the availability of the administrative and educational authorities of the school to respond to your questions, suggestions, complaints, or concerns, which must be raised with due respect and by prior appointment, following this order: - o First, talk with the teacher or staff member involved. - Second, talk with the principal or designated administrator/coordinator. - o Third, talk with the Director of the school. - Receive appointment notifications and information in advance, where any type of commitments or responsibilities with the school are requested. - Receive periodic information from teachers about the progress of their student in academics, behavior, and in the development of their personality. - Request a meeting and/or clear and precise explanations about the academic and disciplinary performance of your children. - Meet freely as parents. - Deny permission for the school health services personnel to perform annual vision, height/weight, and hearing screenings to their respective children.
+- For your students to receive a solid spiritual, cultural, scientific, analytical, and democratic formation in accordance with a quality education expressed through the school's curriculum. - That your student is treated with respect, dignity and under equal conditions as all students who attend the school. - School administrative and educational authorities are available to address questions, suggestions, complaints, or concerns.
+These must be presented respectfully and by prior appointment, following this order: - First, talk with the teacher or staff member involved. - Second, talk with the principal or designated administrator/coordinator. - Third, talk with the Director of the school. - Receive appointment notifications and information in advance, where any type of commitments or responsibilities with the school are requested. - Receive periodic information from teachers about the progress of their student in academics, behavior, and in the development of their personality. - Request a meeting and/or clear and precise explanations about the academic and disciplinary performance of your children. - Meet freely as parents. - Deny permission for the school health services personnel to perform annual vision, height/weight, and hearing screenings to their respective children.
 Should a parent wish to have his/her child exempt from these screenings, he/she should submit a letter, in writing, to Health Services. - Receive diplomas and school certificates endorsed by the Ministry of Education.